-Rio has grown to become a major industrial, administrative, commercial and tourist centre.
-These economic activities have attracted migrants from Brazil and other countries to increase the city's population.
-Migrants largely come from other parts of Brazil and other countries in South America.
+Lagos has grown to become a major industrial and commercial centre.
+These economic activities have attracted migrants from the rural northern parts of Nigeria and other countries to increase the city's population.
+Migrants largely come from neighbouring countries of Chad and Niger.